Leadership Fellows Program

 About the Course

-The Leadership, Ethics and Decision-Making course is a two credit, yearlong offering (one credit per semester) as the curricular component of the Leadership Fellows Program.
+The Leadership, Ethics and Decision-Making course is a two credit yearlong offering (one credit per semester) as the curricular component of the Leadership Fellows Program.
 The class meets for two hours every other week over the course of the fall and spring semesters.
-The course includes an executive mentoring component and opportunities for experiential learning that include implementation of a community-based leadership project.
+The course features a distinguished speakers series, mentoring component and opportunities for experiential learning that include implementation of a community-based leadership project.

 This year's and past classes of Leadership Fellows implemented initiatives in partnership with various public and private sector constituencies that have included:

 - creation of the First Gen JD website

 - educational programming on learning differences and learning disabilities

 - community workshops on the basics of landlord-tenant law and affordable housing law

 - initiatives to meet the needs of Newark's homeless and displaced